19th Avenue Paving and Rehabilitation

 Map of 19th Avenue Paving and Rehabilitation Project

-Caltrans is repaving State Route 1, also known as 19th Avenue in late summer 2025.
-This important rehabilitation project will restore all six lanes (north and southbound) between Lincoln Way at the Golden Gate Park and San Francisco State University at Holloway, totaling 18.8 lane miles.
+Caltrans is repaving State Route 1, also known as 19th Avenue in Spring of 2026.
+This important rehabilitation project will repave all northbound and southbound lanes of 19th Avenue (State Route 1) between Lincoln Way and Holloway Avenue, approximately 18.8 lane miles, and Park Presidio Boulevard and the California Street intersection.

 When is this Happening?

-This entire project will be accomplished in two phases over the next year and a half.
-It will be completed by December 2026.
+This entire project will be accomplished in two phases over about a year and a half.
+The target is for the project to be completed by December 2026.

-Phase 2: Full lane repaving begins Spring 2026.
+Phase 2: Full lane repaving begins in April 2026.

 Why is this Necessary?